Identity documents needed for a driving licence application

 You can use the 9-digit passport number for your driving licence application if you’ve got a valid UK biometric passport (where the photograph and signature are on the same page).

 There are different rules in Northern Ireland.

 Other types of identification

-Other identity documents are accepted if you don’t have a biometric passport.
+You can send the following identity documents if you don’t have a biometric passport:

 - a current and valid passport

-- a biometric residence permit (formerly known as the identity card for foreign nationals)
+- a biometric residence permit (BRP) - formerly known as the identity card for foreign nationals

 - an European Union (EU) or European Economic Area (EEA) national identity card

 - a travel document

-Send the original document with your driving licence application.
-Photocopies or laminated certificates are not accepted.
+You must send the original document with your driving licence application.